Data extracted in November 2025

 Highlights

 This article presents a set of main statistical findings in relation to indicators concerning occupational diseases in the European Union (EU).
 The statistics presented are experimental.
-The data for the EU are based on (at most) information for 24 EU Member States: excluding Germany, Greece and Portugal.
+The data for the EU are based on (at most) information for 24 EU countries: data for Germany, Greece and Portugal are not included.

-Country profiles for individual EU Member States are available on Eurostat's website in the relevant dedicated section.
-The country profiles show the national situation in relation to a 'core list' of occupational diseases.
+Country profiles for individual EU countries are available on Eurostat’s website in the relevant thematic section.
+These country profiles show the national situation in relation to a ‘core list’ of occupational diseases.
 The occupational diseases included in the core list were selected from those most often reported by the countries participating in the development of these experimental statistics.
-The criteria considered were a) a significant number of cases and b) recognition by the majority of the participating countries.
+The criteria considered were a) a significant number of cases and b) recognition by a majority of the participating countries.

 Overall developments

-Figure 1 shows the development of the total index of the number of people recognised as having an occupational disease as well as information for four aggregate indices for groups of occupational diseases.
+Figure 1 shows the development of the total index of the number of people recognised as having an occupational disease as well as information for 4 aggregate indices for groups of occupational diseases.

 Source: Eurostat (hsw_occ_ina)